flokk.

 Gundel Restaurant

-Hungary's most storied restaurant sits right inside City Park and while the full dinner menu is a splurge, the Sunday brunch and the classic Hungarian goulash at lunch are very reasonably priced entry
+Hungary's most storied restaurant sits right inside City Park and while the full dinner menu is a splurge, the Sunday brunch and the classic Hungarian goulash at lunch are very reasonably priced entry points for families.
+The palatschinke crepes with walnut and chocolate sauce are a guaranteed hit with children.

 food_and_drink